-Callery pear, Pyrus calleryana, was brought to the United States in 1909 to help combat the fire blight epidemic in pear fruit trees.
+Callery pear, Pyrus calleryana, was brought to the United States in the early 1900s to help combat the fire blight epidemic in European pear fruit trees.
 A few decades later, one particular tree was noticed to have a uniform shape, profuse white flowers, no thorns, and bright red fall foliage.
 The Bradford pear, as it was named, was later planted throughout the Southeast and became a very popular ornamental tree.
 Bradford pear trees are self-incompatible, meaning two Bradford pear trees will not produce a viable fruit.
-But in the 2000s, as other P. calleryana cultivars became more popular and as more wild callery pears began to grow on the landscape, all the flowering P. calleryana pear trees began to cross pollinate and produce abundant amounts of fruit that were spread by birds.
+But, as other P. calleryana cultivars became more popular and as more wild Callery pears began to grow on the landscape, all the flowering P. calleryana pear trees began to cross pollinate and produce abundant amounts of fruit that were spread by birds.

 - What is a Bradford pear?

 A flowering cultivar of Pyrus calleryana, a tree native to Asia

 Commonly planted, deciduous ornamental tree found throughout South Carolina

 Introduced from Asia for its resistance to fire blight

 Medium-sized tree with rounded form [can reach 60 feet in height (18 m)]

 Glossy, dark green, rounded leaves and poor branch structure